How to track social mentions 101 - Your guide to making social work for you

 Or you can check out Slack’s Twitter account where they post helpful tips, offer advice and updates - all with a healthy dose of humor and fun.

-This can be difficult for a small team, but you should make a point of using social media as the first point of contact for support issues and providing help online - happy customers definitely reward you on social media and that’s the kind of visibility you’re after.
+This can be difficult for a small team, but you should make a point of using social media as the first point of contact for support issues and providing help online - happy customers reward you on social media and that’s the kind of visibility you’re after.

-What you should definitely NOT do is what Pepsi did when it faced a PR disaster earlier this year.
+What you should NOT do is what Pepsi did when it faced a PR disaster earlier this year.

 Word-of-mouth, according to McKinsey, is the most powerful marketing tool.
 Social media is more than just Facebook, Twitter, LinkedIn, etc. – it’s the new word-of mouth, and the best part about it is that it’s trackable.
 You can use it to build communities, shape conversations and contribute to active groups where you can meet your next evangelists and influencers.